-How many of us have actually been evaluating our relationships for a while, but have never done anything about it?
-Cutting ties to any relationship, brings with it feelings of guilt, doubt and failure.
-It’s a difficult decision to call, but invariably we may take the easy route by doing nothing, then suffer in silence; bringing more stress back into our lives.
-Sound familiar?
+How many of us have been evaluating our relationships for a while but have never done anything about it?
+Cutting ties to any relationship brings with it feelings of guilt, doubt and failure.
+It’s a difficult decision to call, and we may take the easy route by doing nothing then we suffer in silence, bringing more stress back into our lives.

 Pointers to consider:

 - The relationship causes too much stress and infringes on aspects of your own life, including work and home, or your every move is consumed in sour thoughts of the relationship;

 - The relationship seems to go one way; it’s too much effort to keep the relationship afloat at your end and there’s no effort coming in from the other side;